KevinFocke/SudokuSolver/README.md

 Implemented algorithms:
-- robustAlgo: For each field, sequentially check the row, check the col, check the box.
+1. robustAlgo: For each field, sequentially check the row, check the col, check the box.
 Only a single possibility in the current field?
 Fill in.

 Called robustAlgo because:
-1. It has been tested the most.
-2. It does not have excessive bells & whistles.
+It has been tested the most & does not have excessive bells & whistles.

-- robustBacktrackAlgo: Find numbers using robustAlgo.
+2. robustBacktrackAlgo: Find numbers using robustAlgo.
 If no further numbers are found, find the most constrained box with >= 1 available fields.
 Within this field, try each possibility by recursively calling robustBacktrackAlgo until a solution is found.
 If the possibilities are exhausted & the sudoku remains unsolved, backtrack to an earlier version & try other possibilities.